WHY CHRONIC PAIN STOPS WITH MEDICAL MARIJUANA

 Opiates slow neural activity in the brain, and the longer they’re used, the more pronounced the effect becomes.

 When opiates interact with the receptors in the brain, the brain interprets them as signals of well-being and releases dopamine.
-Normally this is a positive system and rewards us for achievement, physical action, or love with others–but with opiates it is a hollow recipe for co-dependence, addiction, and depression.
+Normally this is a positive system and rewards us for achievement, physical action, or love with others–but with opiates it is a recipe for co-dependence, addiction, and depression.

 Symptoms of opiate-driven depression are similar to ‘traditional’ depression and include isolation, loss of interest in hobbies, and failures at work.
 The hard reality of this cycle sets in quickly and requires great effort to escape.
 If you’re struggling with opiate addiction please contact Narcotics Anonymous or the rehab center of your choosing for help.